rapid7/insightconnect-plugins/sumologic/help.md

 # Key Features

-* run a Sumo Logic search query and return the results
+* Run a Sumo Logic search query and return the results

 # Requirements